February 12, 2020 by

 - Make sure the senior has regular access to eye care, and notify the ophthalmologist about the older adult’s dementia diagnosis.

 Our professional dementia care team can help implement these tips and so much more to help with dementia and vision loss.
-Contact At Home Independent Living, the top rated home care in Syracuse, NY, today at (315) 579-HOME (4663) for more information.
+Contact At Home Independent Living, the top rated memory care in Memphis, NY and the surrounding areas, today at (315) 579-HOME (4663) for more information.